-launcher_creator.py -j simple.cmds -n simple -t 00:00:05 -w 8 -a UT-2015-05-18 -q developmen queues and runtime queue name maximum runtime purpose development 2 hrs development (short queue wait times) normal 48 hrs normal priority (queue waits can sometimes be long) largemem 48 hrs large memory jobs
+launcher_creator.py -j simple.cmds -n simple -t 00:01:00 -a OTH21164 -q development queues and runtime queue name maximum runtime purpose development 2 hrs development/testing and short jobs (typically has short queue wait times) normal 48 hrs normal jobs (queue waits are often long)

-- The name of your commands file is given with the -j simple.cmds argument. - Your desired job name is given with the -n <job_name> argument. - The <job_name> (here simple) is the job name you will see in your queue. - By default a corresponding <job_name>.slurm batch file is created for you. - It contains the name of the commands file that the batch system will execute.
+- The name of your commands file is given with the -j simple.cmds option. - Your desired job name is given with the -n simple option. - The <job_name> (here simple) is the job name you will see in your queue. - O By default a corresponding < job_name>.slurm batch file is created for you. - It contains the name of the commands file that the batch system will execute.

 TACC resources are partitioned into queues: a named set of compute nodes with different characteristics.
-The major ones on Is5 are listed below.
+The main ones on Is6 are listed below.
 Generally you use development (-q development) when you are writing and testing your code, then normal once you're sure your commands will execute properly.